bsmg/beat-saber-community-wiki/grips-and-tricks.md

 This can apply to oculus sensors too.

+# Touch Controller Battery Disconnect
+The force of your swings in Beat Saber can cause the spring in the touch controllers to compress and disconnect the battery for a brief moment.
+This is what happens when you see your saber lose positional tracking but still rotate in place.
+To alleviate this, ragesaq recommends adding extra springs inside the battery compartment to decrease the likelihood of battery disconnects happening, explained in this [reddit post](https://www.reddit.com/r/oculus/comments/a2h7o4/psa_adding_an_additional_spring_to_the_battery/?st=JR9Q7OEZ&sh=a7a3d091)

 # Also Consider
 ![Allow Adequate Room Around You During Game Play Put On 27689465](/uploads/allow-adequate-room-around-you-during-game-play-put-on-27689465.png "Allow Adequate Room Around You During Game Play Put On 27689465")